 When used for explaining a causation/rationale for setting a value in a particular way, the usage of “set to” seems appropriate.
 For example, “The xxx is set to 1 to indicate that…”.
 However, based on the current style guide, this usage of “set to” seems to be disallowed.
 These instances are marked as “ “set to” seems to be appropriate here.” in the below list.

+[Robert: I think “is set to X to indicate” is OK since it is from the perspective of the sender; it is not a test at the receiver.]

 Note:

 In the below list, “xx.yy” refers to Page xx, Line yy